MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-managed-migration-guide.md

 - Assessment & Planning
 - Remediating
 - Preparing your destination environment
-- Migrating, and
+- Migration
 - Onboarding your users

 > [!NOTE]
-> The Mover Migration tool is a Microsoft owned migration tool available at no cost to subscribers of Microsoft 365.
+> The Mover Migration tool is a Microsoft owned migration tool available at no cost to subscribers of Microsoft 365 with qualifying licences.

 >[!Tip]